 - Cold Pasta- Ever tried a Sun-Dried Tomato Basil Orzo?
-Might be the perfect time to expand your taste buds!
+It might be the perfect time to expand your taste buds!

 What died should I stick to during the implant healing period?

 Eating should not be a painful experience for the patient during the healing period.
-Recovering patients should avoid chewing food in the implanted area and also stay away from food that may get lodged in the surgical areas like popcorn, rice, sunflower seeds, nuts etc.
+Recovering patients should avoid chewing food in the implanted area and avoid food that may get lodged in the surgical areas, like popcorn, rice, sunflower seeds, nuts etc.

 Here is a list with a few examples that can help you:

-- Softer fruits, such as bananas, peaches, nectarines, melons, and all berries.
+- Softer fruits include bananas, peaches, nectarines, melons, and all berries.